WarrenWeckesser/numpy-notes/enhancements/gufunc-wishlist.md

 * Add a `__dict__` attribute to the ufunc object, so in Python one can assign attributes to the object (just like Python function objects).
-This would allow a gufunc such as `ufunclab.first` to store the predefined symbols `LT`, `LE`, etc on the gufunc object instead of in a seperate object in the `ufunclab` namespace.
+This would allow a gufunc such as `ufunclab.first` to store the predefined symbols `LT`, `LE`, etc on the gufunc object instead of in a separate object in the `ufunclab` namespace.
 That is, instead of

       >>> from ufunclab import first, op